tgaspar/linux-fe/docs/workshop/command-line.md

 <!-- The content in this page was inspired by: -->
 <!--  https://www.educative.io/courses/master-the-bash-shell/3j8399P3M6M -->

 The shell is a program on the operating system that processes the commands we provide it and returns results.
-The most common shell in Linux and the one we will be using throughout the workshop is `shell` ([GNU Bash](https://www.gnu.org/software/bash/)).
+The most common shell in Linux and the one we will be using throughout the workshop is `bash` ([GNU Bash](https://www.gnu.org/software/bash/)).

 From [educative.io](https://www.educative.io/courses/master-the-bash-shell/3j8399P3M6M):
 > Bash is a shell program.